 Here are three ways that will help you stop, or at least halt for a time, your anxious thoughts.

 Yes!
 Mindfulness!
 It’s everywhere on the internet!
 And for good reason.

 When you practice mindfulness, you are training your mind to stay in the present moment.
 Over time, this helps recognize patterns behind unconscious negative thinking.
-Eventually, a consistent mindfulness routine will help you get out of an autopilot conditioned programming which keeps looping back to the worry state.
+Eventually, a consistent mindfulness routine will help you get out of an autopilot conditioned programming that keeps looping back to the state of worry.

 In addition to meditation, you can incorporate mindfulness during simple everyday tasks.

 Mundane routine chores are usually when the mind starts to wander.
 When you are engaging in a household chore, this is the perfect opportunity for a worry loop to begin.